Backend Middleware & Distributed Tracking: Architecture for Scalable API Rate Limiting

 Externalized state requires atomic operations to prevent lost updates.
 Redis INCR provides basic atomicity, but complex windowing logic demands Lua scripting to bundle read, evaluate, and write operations into a single atomic execution block.
 Cluster synchronization strategies must account for network partitions; consistent hashing rings distribute tenant keys across nodes while maintaining locality.

 When implementing Redis Counter Architecture, prioritize pipeline execution to reduce network round-trips.
-For cross-region deployments, evaluate Advanced Distributed Sync Patterns to reconcile counters asynchronously without blocking request paths.
+For cross-region deployments, evaluate gossip-based replication or CRDT counters to reconcile state asynchronously without blocking request paths.

 Engineering Workflow

-• Implement atomic INCR/DECR pipelines: Batch key increments using MULTI/EXEC or Lua EVAL to guarantee consistency.
+- Implement atomic INCR/DECR pipelines: Batch key increments using

 -- Example: Atomic Sliding Window Counter in Redis Lua